 My preferred way to use these ink pads is with a blending tool.
 This way you can get colour saturation without the ink bleeding through thinner paper.
 The examples I use are the Leuchtturm 1917 bullet journal, a Scribbles that Matter bullet journal, Canson-brand mixed media paper, and Rhodia vellum paper.
-When you use these two journals as well as the Rhodia paper/journal, you are going to want to stick with using the blending tool.
+When you use these two journals, you are going to want to stick with using the blending tool.
 Stamping or putting the ink directly on the page will lead to bleeding through the page.
 The paper, although great quality (like the Rhodia and the Scribbles that Matter), just can’t handle too much saturation where as mixed media paper will tolerate the saturation but you will see some ghosting.

 Best Paper to Use

 I also wanted to mention that the biggest difference between the journals and the Rhodia paper is how long the ink sits on the page: